RiverLeeGitHub/Huoxialai-Survival-Game/README.md

       This cs file implements a polynomical regression, to predict the movement of the player.

-      To predict, call the function:

-      ```
-      predictMovement(List<float> arrY, int length, int dimension, int num);
-      arrY: player's coordinate
-      length: length of the input data
-      dimension: the dimension of the poly
-      num: the predicted coordinate at time t.
-      ```

 \* Some functions are written by one more group members.
 So it's hard to distinguish them all.